spillz/codeblocks-python/README.rst

 * Visual debugger
 * Python interpreter console

-All plugins assume that python is installed and in the default path.
+All plugins assume that python is installed and in the system path.

 Code Completion
 ---------------